-At the Asia Brands Group, we believe that Corporate Social Responsibility (CSR) should be a commitment for all corporations.
-Not only should companies practice accountability, honesty and transparency in the conduct of their businesses, they should also uphold a fair degree of social responsibility in contributing towards the well being of their staff as well as the welfare of the community as a whole.
+At Asia Brands, we believe that Corporate Social Responsibility (CSR) should be a long-term commitment and a seamless culture within a corporation.
+Not only should companies practice accountability, honesty and transparency in the conduct of their businesses, they should also uphold a fair degree of social responsibility in contributing towards the well-being of their employees as well as the welfare of the community as a whole.